ChenliangEdward/EC527Lab0/README.md

 ![CPE](https://github.com/ChenliangEdward/EC527Lab0/blob/main/plots/CPE.png)

 According to this graph, they are 6.20 and 6.12.
-They are not the same probably because `-O1` optimization already done the job.
+They are not the same probably because `-O1` optimization eliminates loop unrolling due to the extra space required by this technique.

 ## Part5